Maserati Quattroporte: Body and chassis

-Front suspension uses unequal length wishbones with a forged aluminium upright/hub carrier, and an anti-roll bar; rear suspension is a 5-link, with four aluminium links and a larger, steel fifth lower arm that also serves as a spring seat.
+The front suspension uses unequal length wishbones with a forged aluminium upright/hub carrier, and an anti-roll bar; the rear suspension consists of a 5-link setup, with four aluminium links and a larger, steel fifth lower arm that also serves as a spring seat.

 A front aluminium subframe supports the engine by two mounting points; the steering rack and the lower suspension arms.
 A rear subframe, made of steel, houses the differential and supports all of the five suspension links.
-Unlike the predecessors, the new Quattroporte has frameless doors.
+Unlike its predecessors, the new Quattroporte has frameless doors.

 Engines and performance

-The Quattroporte is offered with range of two petrol engines.
+The Quattroporte was offered with range of two petrol engines.
 The Quattroporte GTS features a variant of the F154 engine platform shared with the Ferrari 488, the Portofino and other Ferrari models.
 The engine is a 3.8-litre 90° twin-turbocharged V8, generating a maximum power output of 530 PS.
 The base engine used throughout the trim levels is a 3.0-litre 60° twin-turbocharged V6 generating a maximum power output of 410 PS.
 The same engine is shared with the mid-size Ghibli.
-Both of the engines are designed and assembled by Ferrari.
+Both engines are designed and assembled by Ferrari.

-The V8 engine of the Quattroporte GTS differs from the other members of the Ferrari F154 family, in that the Maserati version has a crossplane crankshaft and wet sump lubrication.
-Turbine housings and exhaust manifolds are integrated in a single piece.
+The V8 engine used by Maserati differs from the other members of the Ferrari F154 family, in that the Maserati version has a crossplane crankshaft and wet sump lubrication and the turbine housings and exhaust manifolds are integrated in a single piece.
 The engine also has an overboost function which raises the maximum torque from 650 N.m between 2,000 and 4,000 rpm to 710 N.m between 2,250 and 3,500 rpm.

-The V6 engine blocks are cast and machined to Ferrari's specifications respectively in Chrysler's Kokomo, Indiana and Trenton Engine Plant from where they are then shipped to the Ferrari factory in Modena, Italy for assembly.
+The V6 engine blocks were cast and machined to Ferrari's specifications respectively in Chrysler's Kokomo, Indiana and Trenton Engine Plant from where they were then shipped to the Ferrari factory in Modena, Italy for assembly.

 Apart from the gasoline engines, a diesel engine is also available in the Quattroporte lineage, a 275 PS 3.0-litre V6 with a single variable geometry turbocharger, designed and assembled by FCA's subsidiary VM Motori.

 As of the 2018 model year, the Quattroporte S Q4 was upgraded to raise the maximum power to 430 PS from its twin-turbocharged V6 engine.
 The GTS also received a power upgrade and now generates a maximum power output of 568 PS from its twin-turbocharged V8 engine.

 The Quattroporte GTS can accelerate from 0–97 km/h in 4.2 seconds and can complete the quarter-mile in 12.7 seconds as evident in Car and Driver's December 2014 road test.